berehovskyi/apex-stream/docs/Collectors/SObjectCollector.md

 ### Map<Datetime, ?> Collectors
 ##### `static groupingByDatetime(ISObjectFunction classifier)`

-Returns a `SObjectCollector` that performs grouping operation according to the `classifier`, and returns the results in a `Map<Datetime, List<Object>>`. <p>The result container values type can be casted to a specific type using SObjectCollector.cast.</p>
+Returns a `SObjectCollector` that performs grouping operation according to the `classifier`, and returns the results in a `Map<Datetime, List<Object>>`. <p>The result container values type can be cast to a specific type using SObjectCollector.cast.</p>

 ###### Parameters
 |Param|Description|